Cost of Living in Denver, CO: Renting vs. Owning a Home in Denver

 Aurora

 Couple toasts wine glasses in owner's retreat of Marsala home floor plan in Sterling Ranch new home community in Denver, CO, by Pulte.
+CCP Lifestyle

 Couple toasts wine glasses in owner's retreat of Marsala home floor plan in Sterling Ranch new home community in Denver, CO, by Pulte.
+CCP Lifestyle

-Average Cost of Groceries/Utilities in Denver
+Average Cost of Groceries and Utilities in Denver

 Average Salary in Denver